GeoscienceAustralia/hiperseis/antelope/README.rst

 =================================================================

 This is a quick guide to exporting the GA ANTELOPE database events information into QuakeML.
-These instructions are tailored to the GA ANTILOPE dev system and may need further tuning on the prod system.
+These instructions are tailored to the GA ANTELOPE dev system and may need further tuning on the prod system.

 These instructions assume you are using bash shell.